 But he also said that he cheated on the diet he had set for himself: “There’s a big, fat, greasy man inside of me.
 I live in Paris half the year, and I love indulging in pastries and fine foods and wine and Champagne.
 If I do cheat, it’s usually with something pretty outrageous.
 Then I get it out of my system and get back to trying to stay fit.”

-The switch to what he refers to as veganism actually didn’t occur that long ago.
-In September 2019 an article was published in which he claimed to be a recent but committed vegan, “sometimes raw vegan.”
+Lenny seemingly made the switch to a plant-based diet in 2019.
+In September of that year, an article was published in which he claimed to be a recent but committed vegan, “sometimes raw vegan.”
 He said it was “the right thing for yourself and for the planet and animals.”
 He also mentioned his 1,000-acre farm near Rio de Janeiro: “We grow fruits, vegetables, coffee.
 We have cattle, but I don’t kill them, they just chill.”

-He hasn’t announced any diet changes since.
-So, hopefully, he’s living on a fully plant-based diet, without fish or other animal products.
+Lenny hasn’t announced any diet changes since.
+So, hopefully, he’s still on a fully plant-based diet, without fish or other animal products.
 He’s completely right that it’s best for our health, the planet and the animals.

 The ways in which Lenny isn’t vegan